All Products

 Define a Naming Dictionary

 2. Click Create.
 In the Create Naming Dictionary dialog box, configure the parameters and click OK.
+For example, set Display Name to Engine, Name to engine, and Abbreviation to eng.

 Use a Naming Dictionary

-You can use a Naming Dictionary to check the naming conventions of tables in your data warehouse layers.
+Use a Naming Dictionary to check naming conventions for tables across your data warehouse layers.
 This is supported for Source Tables, Dimension Tables, Fact Tables, Aggregate Tables, and Application Tables.
-For example, if no Naming Dictionary entry with the abbreviation trade exists, the table name dwd_trade_order would violate the naming convention for the DWD layer.

 To use this feature, configure it in the data warehouse layer checker.
 For more information, see Configure data warehouse layer checkers and Use checkers.